-Corby's sources of liquidity are its deposits in cash management pools of \$68.9 million as at September 30, 2018, and its cash generated from operating activities.
-Corby's total contractual maturities are represented by its accounts payable and accrued liabilities, which totalled \$28.1 million as at September 30, 2018 and are all due to be paid within one year.
+Corby's sources of liquidity are its deposits in cash management pools of \$77.7 million as at December 31, 2018, and its cash generated from operating activities.
+Corby's total contractual maturities are represented by its accounts payable and accrued liabilities and dividend payable, which totalled \$47.3 million as at December 31, 2018 and are all due to be paid within one year.
 The Company does not have any liabilities under short- or long-term debt facilities.